RajvirChalthanwala/GadaElectronics/README.txt

 pictures and edited the home page to make it look nice!!!
 Saved the content and now am going to upload it to git repo....
 Nothing wrong....

+6:48 PM
+Last but not Least I finally Updated the AboutUs.cshtml file as per the needs of the proffessor and continued to:
+- run the command code
+- examine the error
+- commit to github
+- save the content....

+Everything is so good !
+No Error detected!!!!!
+Let's finally commit it and Submit it to the proffessor !!!!

+I am Done with the application !
+Very Well Done.........